 |Alberta Canada||BC Canada||Ontario Canada||UAE|

 "The Hole In The Wall" at Mammoth Mountain is an out of bounds back country ski adventure for the advanced skier.
 As with any back country endeavor, never ski this alone.
 The "Hole In The Wall" is a natural lava tube which formed a hole in the bottom of a cliff which allowed natural erosion to generate a spectacular chute on the back side of the cliff for us to ski (proof that God loves back country skiers).

-Note that there are no sanctioned guides or tours, the area is out of bounds, treatcherous, the entrance is at a level of an agressive double black diamond (like the top of the Avalanche chutes) and leads to unmarked cliffs if your directions are off.
+Note that there are no sanctioned guides or tours, the area is out of bounds, the traverse has hazards, the entrance is treacherous and is at a level of an aggressive double black diamond (like the top of the Avalanche chutes) and can lead to unmarked cliffs if your directions are off.

-"Hole In The Wall" is actually on the official Mammoth Mountain trail map but it is not marked.
+"Hole In The Wall" is on the Mammoth Mountain trail map but it is not marked.

 Note that the view looking back up shows the steepness of the entrance.

 It is best to stop before entering the hole to see how icy it might be.

 Water often drips from the rock causing the ski surface in the hole to be icy.

 View looking back up through the hole.